 This project is one that doesn’t take itself too seriously.
 I challenged myself to create a poster series that examines the flair and personality of various typefaces–while finding little pockets of humor within their given names.

 Branding for a clothing company catering to minimalists with an edge.

 Digital Kitchen, Client: The Venetian

-Piccolo, meaning small in Italian, is the Venetian Resort compact messaging system.
+Piccolo (meaning small in Italian) is the Venetian Resort compact messaging system that lives in the hotel elevators’ digital screens.
 It brings you different experiences of the Venetian through bold and playful introductions.
 Traditional meets contemporary and coexists in harmony for this bold design refresh, culminating into cohesive but diverse landscapes that speak to a “Want the World”, “Want It All” spirit.